Stay in touch

 If you have lymphoedema you may have to wear a lymphoedema sleeve, which can be a visible sign that something is different about you.
 Wearing a sleeve may make you feel you have to change the way you dress – for example, no longer wearing sleeveless tops or dresses.

 Talking about changes to your body, sex and intimacy can be difficult.
 But addressing your concerns is an important part of your breast cancer treatment and care.
-Our prompt list (PDF) is designed to help you discuss these issues with a healthcare professional or when calling our Helpline on 0808 800 6000.
+Our prompt list (PDF) is designed to help you discuss these issues with a healthcare professional or when calling our Helpline.